 Image Source: Food Hacks

 The good news is that you don’t have to buy special, expensive products to do the job.
 Your disposal can be effectively cleaned with common items that you probably already have in your kitchen.
+Learn some of the best ways to clean your garbage disposal with these 8 simple cleaning solutions.

 1. Ice cubes